dr-flimflam/Pesach/README.md

 # Pesach
-a lua module that checks if it is currently pesach (passover)
+a Lua module that checks if it is currently Pesach (Passover)

 ```
 pesach = require("pesach")